Last Updated on

-At its basic infant state description, a compressor is really just an automatic volume fader control thing-a-ma-jigger.
+At its basic description, an audio compressor is really just an automatic volume fader control.

-Remember trolls, I said basic.
-It does more than just turn things up or down, but I’m trying to simplify it for the normal people like me and my followers.
+It does more than just turn things up or down, but I’m trying to simplify it for teaching purposes here.

-It can add dynamics, punch, energy, sustain, and add tone, but for now I want to stick to the basics.
+It can add dynamics (soft, hard, quiet loud) punch, energy, sustain, and tone, but for now I want to stick to the basics.
 I will be covering more on this topic as the weeks go by.

 Music and all its instruments and variety of sounds is by nature very dynamic.
 Audio compression helps us tame these dynamics and “Glue” them together.
 Dynamics are very good in music, so we don’t want to kill the dynamics, just tame, enhance, massage, where needed.
 Music should breath, not be a flat line.